JavaScript Constructor Function

 }

-In the above program, two objects are created using the same constructor function.
+In the above program, we created two objects (person1 and person2) using the same constructor function.

 JavaScript this Keyword

-In JavaScript, when this keyword is used in a constructor function, this refers to the object when the object is created.
+In JavaScript, when this keyword is used in a constructor function, this refers to the specific object in which it is created.
 For example,

 // constructor function